 This Day In Writing History

-On November 13th, 1850, the legendary Scottish novelist, poet, essayist, and travel writer Robert Louis Stevenson was born in Edinburgh, Scotland.
+On November 13th, 1850, the legendary Scottish writer Robert Louis Stevenson was born in Edinburgh, Scotland.
 His father was a renowned civil engineer who designed, built, and maintained lighthouses - a family business which Stevenson's uncles and grandfather worked for.

 As a boy, Robert Louis Stevenson was sickly.
 Prone to coughs and fevers, which worsened considerably during the winters, he most likely suffered from bronchiectasis resulting from pertussis, commonly known as whooping cough.
 Stevenson's parents were devout Presbyterians, but not incredibly strict.